 Burning fuels is a major cause of climate change.
 This can include burning fuels in vehicles, factories and power plants.
-The carbon that was once stored in fossil fuels (in a harmless state) is now dug up and released into the atmosphere in the form of carbon dioxide (CO2).
+When these fuels are burned, they release large amounts of carbon dioxide and other greenhouse gases into the atmosphere, which trap heat and cause global warming.

 The carbon that was once safely stored in these fuels is now released into the air as carbon dioxide.
 This contributes to the greenhouse effect and climate change.

 Cattle farming is a major source of methane (CH4) emissions, which is a powerful greenhouse gas.
 Methane has a warming effect on the planet that is 28 times stronger than carbon dioxide over a 100-year time frame.

 The release of methane into the atmosphere from cattle farming operations contributes to global warming and climate change.

 To get suitable land for farming, we often have to cut down trees and vegetation.
 Trees absorb carbon dioxide from the atmosphere for photosynthesis.
 Cutting down trees prevents this process from taking place, so the concentration of carbon dioxide in the atmosphere increases.

 Global warming has a significant impact on the habitats of animals and plants, as it leads to changes in climate patterns and temperature.